niinavi/docker-salt/documents/report.md

      Changes:
 ```

-These were the working lines to build image with Saltstack:
+These were the lines that worked to build image with Saltstack:

 ```